tjim/smpcc/README.md

 ## GMW

-We have a simulated (non-networked) implementation of GMW using boolean circuits.
+We have an implementation of GMW using boolean circuits.
-To use compile like this:
+To use, compile like this:

     $ smpcc foo.c -circuitlib gmw